 - Excessive hair growth or loss

-All anti-rejection drugs work by suppressing your immune system, which also makes it harder for your body to defend itself against infection and disease.
+Anti-rejection drugs work by suppressing your immune system.
+These drugs also make it harder for your body to defend itself against infection and disease.

 How you prepare

 If your doctor recommends a pancreas transplant, you'll be referred to a transplant center.
 You're also free to select a transplant center on your own or choose a center from your insurance company's list of preferred providers.

 When you consider transplant centers, you may want to: